omnidotdev/rdk/.changeset/goofy-zebras-hope.md

 "@omnidotdev/rdk": minor
 ---

-Migrated the RDK state manager from React Context to Zustand.
+Migrated the RDK state manager from React Context to Zustand for better performance, flexibility, and access outside of React contexts.

 **Breaking Changes:**